jschrier/blog/_posts/2023-07-08-Imaginary-Syllabi:-Athanasius-Kircher-and-Generative-AI.md

 # Parerga and Paralipomena

+- Riff on the idea of [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) used in ML and Kircher's [Polygraphia Nova](https://en.wikipedia.org/wiki/Polygraphia_Nova).  c.f.
+Eco's [The Search for the Perfect Langauge](https://amzn.to/43f3UIX)
+- Kircher's [Organum Mathematicum](https://gate.unigre.it/mediawiki/index.php/Athanasius_Kircher’s_Organum_mathematicum._On_the_Evolutionary_Improbability_of_an_Information_Processing_Innovation) was a type of proto-computer, with a human-machine interface for creativity.
+A great starting point for an interdisciplinary course.
 - The [cat organ](https://en.wikipedia.org/wiki/Cat_organ) would be an excellent addition to a [cat cafe](({{ site.baseurl }}{% post_url 2023-06-27-Great-ideas-from-Korea %}))
-- Riff on the idea of word embeddings and Kircher's [Polygraphia Nova](https://en.wikipedia.org/wiki/Polygraphia_Nova).  c.f.
-Eco's [The Search for the Perfect Langauge](https://amzn.to/43f3UIX)

 # Footnotes